Zequez/logseq-vault/pages/Experimenting With Rewilding Myself.md

 		- Fundraising
 		- Food Preservation
 		- Cold Adaptation
+		-
 	- ### Responsibilities
 		- Commit to live in the garden and tend to the garden
-		- Give my non-material value the other beings of the garden
+		- Give my non-material value to the other beings in the garden
 		- Documenting and sharing the experiment
 		- Only entering the home when I'm invited specifically for a purpose
 		- Zero-wasting the Ecovillage